TiagoMA90/connect/README.md

 - Delete Profile*(bugged)

 ## wont-have // bugged
-- Delete Profile bugged*(bugged)
+- Delete Profile bugged*(bugged) * Read TESTING.md at the end of this REASME.md *

-## Development Process
+## Development & Deployment
 - From the begining of development, the project started out and continued from the tutorial provided by Code Institute "Moments" unit on the "Advanced Front-end specialization" module.
-- It makes good use of familiar concepts such as Function Components, Props and State Hooks.

-## Development & Deployment
 The project was developed using GitHub and GitPod platforms...
 - Navigate to: "Repositories" and create "New".
 - Mark the following fields: ✓ Public ✓ Add a README file.